Levick Crescent, Acklam, Middlesbrough

 The design has close similarities with St Joseph’s, the neighbouring church to the east, also erected in the mid-1930s to the designs of Bishop Shine.
 The builder was Mr Frank Spink (his estimated cost was £3,900), who also built the presbytery and school.
 The parish area originally covered the whole of Acklam, through Brookfield and up to Hemlington but then St Clare’s was built in 1967 to relieve pressure on St Francis’s.

 The church is oriented south so all directions given are liturgical.

-Inside the walls are plastered and coloured, mostly, in very pale pink.
+Inside the walls are plastered and coloured, mostly, in pale pink.
 There is a wide nave with an arcade of five bays to the aisles plus the west gallery bay.
-The arches are formed of three orders of red brick which are rest on capitals of two orders without historical precedent: the circular piers taper slightly as they rise.
+The arches are formed of three orders of red brick which rest on capitals of two orders without historical precedent; the circular piers taper slightly as they rise.
 As at St Joseph’s, the aisle bays have dividing walls curving up to meet the nave walls, and each bay is marked by a flat pilaster.
-The chancel arch is similar in its arch details to the nave arcade arches and has imposts.
+The chancel arch is similar to the nave arcades in its arch detailing and has imposts.
 The ceiling is three-sided and the roof trusses seven-sided.
 The reredos has a raised central section with a semi-circular head, flanked by lower square panels: it is richly treated with marbles of different colours.
 The same colouration and materials are use in the pulpit.
 At the west end there is a gallery which houses the organ.
 Small Sacred Heart (south) and Lady Chapel (north) altars fill the eastern ends of the aisles.

 Architect: Bishop Thomas Shine